 Article 29.
-By-laws
+By-Laws

-Within the framework of these Statutes, the General Assembly of Delegates shall have the power to adopt By-laws.
+Within the framework of these Statutes, the General Assembly of Delegates shall have the power to adopt By-Laws.
 These may be adopted, modified or rescinded by a simple majority of votes expressed by the principle delegates attending the General Assembly.

-Changes in By-laws take effect immediately after the General Assembly at which they are adopted.
+Changes in By-Laws take effect immediately after the General Assembly at which they are adopted.

 Article 30.
-Dissolution of the Association A decision to dissolve the Association is only valid with the consent of at least two-thirds of the member nations.
-In the case of dissolution, the funds of the Association will be placed, by the General Assembly of Delegates or the Executive Committee, at the disposal of one or several international scientific organisations, whose aims are closely related to cartography or GI science.
+Dissolution of Association

+A decision to dissolve the Association is only valid with the consent of at least two-thirds of the member nations.

+In the case of dissolution, the funds of the Association will be placed, by the General

+Assembly of Delegates or the Executive Committee, at the disposal of one or several international scientific organisations, whose aims are closely related to cartography or GI science.

-K) Official Languages
+K. Official Languages

 Article 31.
 Languages

-The official languages are French and

-English.
-Other additional languages may

-be used if the necessary translation

-facilities can be provided.
+The official languages are French and English.
+Other additional languages may be used if the necessary translation facilities can be provided.

 Article 32.
 Decisive Language

-In cases of doubt on the interpretation of

-the statutes the French text only shall be

-used in deciding the meaning given to the
+In cases of doubt on the interpretation of the statutes the French text only shall be used in deciding the meaning given to the Articles.

-Articles.

-By-Laws
+ICA By-Laws

-- a) Each member nation subscription to the ICA shall be expressed in 'subscription units'.
-All adhering member nations are divided into categories, numbered I to VII, and will pay annually the number of subscription units specified in that category. - b) The categories and subscription units shall be as follows:
+- a) Each member nation subscription to the ICA shall be expressed in subscription units.
+All adhering member nations are divided into categories, numbered I to VI, and will pay annually the number of subscription units specified in that category.

+- b) The categories and subscription units shall be as follows:

+- o Category I: 1 subscription unit

+- o Category II: 2 subscription units

+- Category III: 3 subscription units

+- Category IV: 4 subscription units

+- o Category V: 6 subscription units

+- o Category VI: 8 subscription units

-Category No. of subscription units
+- o Category VII: 10 subscription units

-I 1

-II 2

-III 3

-IV 4

-V 6

-VI 8

-VII 10

 - c) Each member nation shall select the category into which it wishes to be classed.
-The Executive Committee may refuse a specification if the category chosen is believed to be inappropriate. - d) The amount of the subscription unit, and the currency or currencies in which the subscription will be made, will be determined by the General Assembly on recommendation by the Executive Committee. - e) The subscription for Affiliate members, as defined in By-law 5(a), is set as a minimum of one subscription unit for categories (1) and (2), a minimum for two subscription units for category (3) and (4) and a minimum of ten subscription units for category (5).
+The Executive Committee may refuse a specification if the category chosen is believed to be inappropriate.

+- d) The amount of the subscription unit, and the currency or currencies in which the subscription will be made, will be determined by the General Assembly on recommendation by the Executive Committee.

+- e) The subscription for Affiliate members, as defined in By-law 5(a), is set as a minimum of one subscription unit for categories (1) and (2), a minimum for two subscription units for category (3) and (4) and a minimum of ten subscription units for category (5).
+There is no subscription fee